-Regardless of gender, when the dress code is business casual it's not appropriate to wear your favorite old t-shirt, ripped jeans and antique sneakers.
+Regardless of gender, when the dress code is business casual it's not appropriate to wear your favorite old t-shirt, ripped jeans, and grubby sneakers.
 Keep in mind the "business" part of business casual, and leave your old comfortable clothes at home.

 Does that mean skipping the suit altogether, even for employers with a more formal dress code?
 Not at all.
 But it does mean making sure that your interview attire fits and spending some time getting used to wearing it before the big day.
 If possible, spend a few hours walking, sitting, standing, etc., in the clothes you’ll wear to the interview.
 Just make sure to do so with enough time to get your outfit dry-cleaned, just in case.

-One important point to remember, when dressing in either business or business casual attire is that quality is much more important than quantity.
+Whether you're wearing business or business casual attire, remember that quality is more meaningful than quantity.

 One classic bracelet or ring, for example, will impress your interviewer or employer more than an armful of bangles or rings on every finger.
-In the same vein, a good quality leather portfolio will impress more than a loud, colorful bag and four-inch spiked heels won't impress your interviewer like traditional flats would.
+In the same vein, a good quality leather portfolio will impress more than a loud, colorful bag.
+Choose your interview accessories carefully.

 Regardless of whether you are dressing for a job interview or to go to work, remember that appearances do matter.
-Prospective (and current) employers may think less of you if you don't dress appropriately and it's always important to make the best impression, whether looking for work or hoping for a promotion.
+Potential (and current) employers may think less of you if you don't dress appropriately for the company.
+It's always important to make the best impression, whether looking for work or hoping for a promotion.